deltachat/deltachat-android/tools/CHECKLISTS.md

 2. deltachat-core on Github: "Draft a new release" with the version form `v1.2.3`

-# Release new Andreoid version
+# Release new Android version

 Release core, if needed, then: